Table of Contents[Hide][Show]

 Did you know common bathroom products often contain plastics?
 You’ll find them in the form of micro-beads—tiny colorful exfoliates present in some face scrubs, body washes, and even toothpaste.

 The micro-beads used in such products don’t dissolve or biodegrade and are small enough to get past the water-treatment filters that prevent most solids from reaching the natural water systems.
-These tiny pieces of plastic wreak havoc on wildlife and the environment in our rivers and oceans.
+These tiny pieces of plastic in our rivers and oceans.

 However, this doesn’t mean you have to give up body scrubs entirely.
 Instead, look for products containing natural exfoliates, such as ground pumice, peach stone, nut shells, grain meals, or sea salt.
 Many of these alternatives will also contain other lush ingredients and moisturizers that are great for your skin.
 Or, you can even take up dry skin brushing which has many additional benefits.